etherlinkcom/docs/docs/bridging/bridging-tezos.md

 The Etherlink indexer run by Nomadic Labs automatically executes these bridging transactions when they are cemented, which makes the bridged tokens available on Tezos.
 :::

-## Using the Mainnet Tezos bridge
+## Using the bridge

-To use the Mainnet bridge, follow these general steps:
+To use the bridge, follow these general steps:

-1. Go to the bridge at https://www.etherlinkbridge.com/tezos-bridge.
+1. Go to the bridge at https://www.etherlinkbridge.com/tezos-bridge for Mainnet or https://testnet.bridge.etherlink.com for Testnet.

 1. Connect your Tezos and Etherlink-compatible wallets.

-1. Select the type of transfer:
+1. At the top of the page, select the source token and network.

-   - **Deposit** transfers XTZ from Tezos layer 1 to Etherlink
-   - **Withdraw** transfers XTZ from Etherlink to Tezos layer 1
+1. Below the source token, select the target token and network.

-1. Enter the amount of XTZ tokens to transfer.
+1. Enter the amount of tokens to transfer.

 1. Click **Transfer**.

-## Using the Testnet Tezos bridge

-To use the Testnet bridge, follow these general steps:

-1. Go to the bridge at https://testnet.bridge.etherlink.com.

-1. Connect your Tezos and Etherlink-compatible wallets.

-1. Select the type of transfer:

-   - **Deposit** transfers XTZ from Tezos layer 1 to Etherlink
-   - **Withdraw** transfers XTZ from Etherlink to Tezos layer 1

-1. Enter the amount of XTZ tokens to transfer.

-1. Click **Move funds to Etherlink** or **Move funds to Tezos**.

-You can monitor the status of your bridge operations on the **Transaction History** tab.

 ## How bridging XTZ works